 Inserting a meme or animated gif in email messages can make your content stand out, but remember, these features should supplement the valuable content – not distract from it.
 Include them when you think dynamic visuals and an interactive element in your emails can enhance the overall message.

 As always, track your campaign to see how well these types of emails perform with readers.
+And make sure to check your email lists with our free email verification tool before sending.
 Monitoring the performance of your gif email marketing will help you better understand when to use these visuals, and when to leave them out.